SwedishPaymentAndECRGroup/digital-receipt-standard/ArtsDR200WithSwedishExtensions/resources/docs/ARTS_DR200_with_Swedish_extension.md

 </LineItem>
 ```

 The *TransactionLink* element is what ARTS uses to reference the original (sales) receipt.
-This *TransactionLink**/TransactionID* is based on a company internal reference, for companies using ARTS.
-The swedish extension defines an extension to ARTS, the *ReceiptCodeLink**, *to have a reference that works outside company borders.
+This *TransactionLink/TransactionID* is based on a company internal reference, for companies using ARTS.
+The swedish extension defines an extension to ARTS, the *ReceiptCodeLink*, to have a reference that works outside company borders.
 The *ReceiptCodeLink* refers to the sale receipts *ReceiptCode* element ([described earlier in this document](#heading=h.8waduk8c0qyh)).

 As the *ReceiptCode* can displayed on the digital sales receipt, both as barcode and characters, it it easy for the cashier to add this as a sales receipt reference on the return receipt.
-Use either *ReceiptCodeLink *or *TransactionLink*, both are not needed.
+Use either *ReceiptCodeLink* or *TransactionLink*, both are not needed.

-It is also important that the *Return *element contains item identifiers and number of items returned to make it possible to determine which item(s) from the sales receipt that has been returned.
+It is also important that the *Return* element contains item identifiers and number of items returned to make it possible to determine which item(s) from the sales receipt that has been returned.

 For fields displayed on the digital receipt see the *LineItem - Sale* section above.